 John Bolton pleads not guilty to mishandling classified information in US

-Bolton, a former Trump advisor, appeared for an arraignment in a federal court, where he faces 18 criminal counts.
+Bolton, a former Trump adviser, appeared for an arraignment in a federal court, where he faces 18 criminal counts.

-Former United States national security advisor John Bolton has pleaded not guilty to federal charges over his handling of classified information.
+Former United States National Security Adviser John Bolton has pleaded not guilty to federal charges over his handling of classified information.

 On Friday, Bolton surrendered to authorities at the federal courthouse in Greenbelt, Maryland, where he also delivered his plea.